genilto/php-email-send-layer/README.md

 This project install the dependencies using composer.
 Make sure you have composer installed.

-To do that, navigate to the directory of the desired adapter and run the command below in terminal
+To do that, navigate to the directory of the desired adapter and run the below command in terminal:

 ```
 composer install